kracejic/cleanCppProject/doc/design.md

 * clang-format
     - Configuration file in the root of project for easy formating
     - Clang-format automaticaly uses nearest *.clang-format* file
+    - Target *format* will run format on all source files
 * clang-tidy
     - With target *tidy* you can run static code analysis
+* cppcheck
+    - With target *cppcheck* you can run static code analysis

 There is extra support for these: